Crystalline color superconductors: The two-flavor inhomogeneous phases

 \subsubsection{Momentum susceptibility}

-The response of the thermodynamic potential of the 2SC phase to a small momentum, $2\bm q$, of the quark pair can be computed absorbing the phase of the condensate into the phase of the quark fields; the net effect is a shift of each quark momentum by $\bm q$, see Sec.~\ref{sec:3flavor_1PW} for more details on this procedure.
-Therefore, the one loop effective action (in presence of background gauge fields) can be computed using the same steps that lead to Eq.~\eqref{eq:rambo2}.
-Expanding the thermodynamic potential around $\bm q = 0$ one has, at the lowest order,
+The response of the thermodynamic potential of the 2SC phase to a small momentum of the quark pair can be computed absorbing the phase of the condensate into the phase of the quark fields; the net effect is a shift of each quark momentum by $\bm q$, see Sec.~\ref{sec:1pwans}.
+Therefore, the one loop effective action (in presence of background gauge fields) can be computed using the same steps that lead to Eq.~\eqref{eq:rambo2}, see also the discussion after Eq.~\eqref{NGspinor2b}.
+Expanding the thermodynamic potential around $ q = 0$ one has, at the lowest order,

 where the momentum susceptibility is given by